1990 ICC Trophy

 The 1990 ICC Trophy was a limited-overs cricket tournament held in the Netherlands between 4 June and 23 June 1990.
 It was the fourth ICC Trophy tournament to be staged, and the first to be held outside England.
 It was also the first ICC Trophy competition to have a title sponsor, being known officially as the Unibind ICC Trophy.
 As in previous Trophies, matches were played over 60 overs a side and with white clothing and red balls.

 Zimbabwe won the competition for the third successive time, beating the Netherlands in the final for the second time, and also winning every game they played in the tournament.
 The tournament served as the Cricket World Cup qualification process – as winners, Zimbabwe qualified for the 1992 World Cup.
-Shortly after the Trophy had been staged, Zimbabwe were in any case promoted to Full Member status of the ICC.
+In July 1992, Zimbabwe were promoted to Full Member status of the ICC.

 Teams and squads

 Seventeen teams contested the tournament.
 All nineteen associate members of the International Cricket Council (ICC) at the time were eligible to compete at the tournament, with Japan and West Africa the only ones not to send a team.